yunhsuanwu/NUS_Deep_Learning_Assignment/README.md

 $ dataset_formatting REQUIRED_PARAMETERS
 ```

-The required parameters are specified in each python file in the build_argparser functions.
+The required parameters are specified in each python file in the build_argparser function.

 ## TODOs